 The manager advised that one tenant was involved in the Tenant Action Group (TAG) and had attended a conference, following which they were able to feedback information to the other tenants of the agency.
-There was also evidence that the TAG coordinator was prepared to change the times of the TAG meetings, in order to facilitate one of the tenants of 4 Garryduff Road attending.

 The agency's Service User Guide included details of information relating to advocacy services which the tenants can access if required.
 A number of tenants availed of day opportunities with a local community advocacy service.